Grilled Cod with Onion, Tomato, and Tamarind

 My tips

-• Pair it with a complementary side - Middle Eastern sides like a chopped cucumber and tomato salad, tabbouleh, hummus, rice, or pita bread all go along nicely.
-Other sides like grilled vegetables, roasted potatoes, or sauteed greens work well too.
+Pair it with a complementary side - Middle Eastern sides like a chopped cucumber and tomato salad, tabbouleh, hummus, tahini sauce, zhoug sauce, rice, or pita bread all go along nicely.
+Other sides like Mediterranean-style vegetables, grilled potato wedges, or green beans work well too.

 Substitutions